PoliticalGraveyard.com

 Leadville, The Bonanza King of: See Horace Austin Warner Tabor

 Leaf, Martin — of Willmar, Kandiyohi County, Minn.
-U.S. Vice Consul in Norrköping, 1919; mayor of Willmar, Minn., 1942.
+U.S. Vice Consul in Norrköping, as of 1919; mayor of Willmar, Minn., 1942.
 Burial location unknown.

-Leafdale, Edgar See C. Edgar Leafdale
+Leafdale, Edgar See Charles Edgar Leafdale

 Leafe, Joseph A. — of Norfolk, Va.
 Mayor of Norfolk, Va., 1984-92.
 Still living as of 1992.

-LEAGUE: See also Edward League Dawes
+LEAGUE: See also Edward League Dawes — Edward Simmons Hussey

-LEAHAN (Soundex L500) — See also BEAHAM, BEAHAN, LEAHEY, LEAHMAN, LEAHY, LEAMAN, LEEHAN, LENAHAN, NAHALE, OULLAHAN, SHEAHAN, SKEAHAN.
+LEAHAN (Soundex L500) — See also BEAHAM, BEAHAN, LEAHEY, LEAHMAN, LEAHY, LEAMAN, LEEHAN, LEHANE, LENAHAN, NAHALE, OULLAHAN, SHEAHAN, SKEAHAN.

 Leahan, James C. — of Clifton Heights, Delaware County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1964.
 Still living as of 1964.